Using Color Coding as a Writing Strategy

 Color Coding Paragraphs

 Graphic organizers are my life.
 I use them all the time for writing with my students.
 When writing paragraphs, we always use a graphic organizer to show what a good paragraph should look like and what elements should be included.
 I will always color code the essential three elements; topic sentence, three details, and conclusion sentence.
 You can choose whichever colors you would like for these, however it is good to stay consistent.
 I often refer to colors when I am telling students which elements they are missing.
 For example; “I would add another yellow detail, or don’t forget your green topic sentence.”
 The color connection tends to stay in their minds as they write.
+This is one of my favorite ways to use color coding as a writing strategy!

 The above picture shows sentences that are mixed up in a paragraph.
 The student has to identify the introduction, topic sentence, detail sentences, and conclusion in the correct colors as directed.